The History of Async Rust

 The async/await syntax was merged into the Rust language in May 2018 after a massive effort by many brilliant people, introduced by RFC #2394 and RFC #2395, which was later revised in RFC #2418.

-Async/await in rust is implemented using a mechanism called cooperative scheduling[3]; there's another multi-threading approach called preemptive scheduling[4,5].
+Async/await in rust is implemented using a mechanism called cooperative scheduling; there's another multi-threading approach called preemptive scheduling.
 The basic difference between the two is that in the preemptive model, the OS thread scheduler can step in and hand control from one thread to another at any time, such that tasks can be forcibly suspended.
 In the cooperative model, once a thread is given control, it continues to run until it explicitly yields control, or until it blocks.
-This difference in scheduling models carries significant implications for async in Rust.

-A naive approach to developing an application that handles multiple tasks concurrently is by creating a new thread² for each task.
+A naive approach to developing an application that handles multiple tasks concurrently is by creating a new thread for each task.
 While this method is fine when dealing with a small number of tasks, it becomes problematic as the number of tasks increases.
 The more threads created, the greater the strain on system resources.
-Different programming languages tackle this issue in different ways, but the basic idea is the same: swap out the task that is running on each thread with tasks that are waiting to run, such that all tasks get the chance to run.

 The async/await syntax in Rust provides the following mechanism for function definitions: